ensembleanalytics/ensembleci/SETUP.md

 #### 1) Install Docker and Docker Compose

-A recent version is reccomended.
+A recent version is recomended.

 #### 2) Setup Your Github Side Application